simongoricar/fs-more/README.md

 ## Feature flags
 The following feature flags are available:
-- `fs-err`: enables [`fs-err`](https://docs.rs/fs-err) support, which means more helpful underlying IO error messages (though `fs-more` already provides many on its own).
 - `dunce` (*enabled by default*): enables the optional [`dunce`](https://docs.rs/dunce) support:
   This automatically strips Windows' UNC paths if they can be represented using the usual type of path (e.g. `\\?\C:\foo -> C:\foo`).
   This is used both internally and in e.g. `DirectoryScan`'s file and directory paths.
 This feature flag is enabled by default and recommended because because path canonicalization very commonly returns UNC paths.
   This crate only has an effect when compiling for Windows targets.
+- `fs-err` (*disabled by default*): enables [`fs-err`](https://docs.rs/fs-err) support, which means more helpful underlying IO error messages
+  (though `fs-more` already provides many on its own).

 ## Project status
-This crate evolved out of a general frustration with the `fs_extra` library and aims to cover many of the same goals.
+`fs-more` does lack some thorough battle-testing; as such, use it with care.
 The majority of common features are present.
-For now, I plan on keeping the version below `1.0.0` to imply that this crate hasn't gone though a lot.
+For now, we plan on keeping the version below stable (`1.0.0`) to imply that this crate hasn't gone through a lot.

-`fs-more` does lack some thorough battle-testing - as such, use it with a reasonable caution and testing.
-However, quite a number of unit, doc and integration tests have been written.
+Quite a number of unit-, doc- and integration tests have been written.
 They cover a wide array of the base functionality, but fringe cases might not be covered yet — [contributions](https://github.com/simongoricar/fs-more/blob/master/CONTRIBUTING.md) are welcome.
 The quite comprehensive test harness is available in `subcrates/test-harness`.